 About Airthings for Business

 Airthings is a global technology company that develops and manufactures solutions for businesses, consumers, and radon professionals.
 Founded in 2008, Airthings is on a mission to ensure that people around the world recognize the impact of air quality and make radon and indoor air quality sensors an essential element of every building.
 Airthings is committed to helping businesses use digital technology to optimize their indoor air quality.
 This promotes a healthier environment, increases workplace productivity, and reduces energy spend.
 The Airthings for Business solution is easy to set up and works in any new or existing space.
-For more information visit airthings.com/business.
+For more information visit Airthings for Business.